-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 based upon the actual value of the vehicle or mobile home at the time of delivery to the owner, as determined by sources approved by the State Tax Assessor.
+LD LR PH ws SPONSOR TITLE SUMMARY COMM FISCAL (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 purchase price.
+This bill requires that the excise tax for all motor vehicles, mobile homes and camper trailers be based upon the actual value of the vehicle or mobile home at the time of delivery to the owner, as determined by sources approved by the State Tax Assessor.
 Current law requires the State to reimburse a municipality for the difference in the amount of excise tax that would have been collected by the municipality on each commercial motor vehicle or bus using the manufacturer's suggested retail price instead of the actual purchase price.
 This bill applies that requirement to all vehicles registered and taxed by the municipality using the actual value.
 731 342 3/24 An Act To Establish a Program To Assist Regional Firefighter Training Programs, To Provide Tax Credits to Businesses That Employ Volunteer Firefighters and Emergency Medical Services Persons and To Provide Benefits to Volunteer Firefighters and Emergency Medical Services Persons This bill: Establishes a program administered by the Maine Fire Protection Services Commission to provide grants to municipalities for regional fire service training.
 Appropriates \$1,000,000 per year.
 Provides an income tax credit for employers who permit employees who are volunteer firefighters or volunteer municipal EMS persons to be absent from work for firefighting or EMS response activities without a reduction in pay and Allows a municipality to provide benefits to residents of the municipality who are volunteer firefighters or volunteer municipal EMS persons.
 Sponsor has indicated intent to propose an amendment.
-740 459 An Act To Provide Municipalities a Percentage of the Revenue Generated from the Taxes Imposed on the Sale of Recreational Marijuana in Those Municipalities This bill requires the transfer of 25% of the revenue from the sales tax and the excise tax on adult use marijuana to a fund established by the bill to be distributed to municipalities where marijuana establishments are located in proportion to the ratio of the revenue generated in the municipality to the total revenue generated by adult use marijuana establishments statewide.
-798 334 An Act To Improve the Educational Opportunity Tax Credit This bill makes the current income tax credit for educational opportunity inapplicable to tax years beginning on or after January 1, 2022, and creates a new simplified tax credit for student loan repayment applicable to tax years beginning on or after January 1, 2022.
-It provides that taxpayers who were eligible for a refundable credit under the credit for educational
+740 459 Generated from the Taxes Imposed on the Sale of Recreational Marijuana in Those Municipalities This bill requires the transfer of 25% of the revenue from the sales tax and the excise tax on adult use marijuana to a fund established by the bill to be distributed to municipalities where marijuana establishments are located in proportion to the ratio of the revenue generated in the municipality to the total revenue generated by adult use marijuana establishments statewide.
+798 334 Opportunity Tax Credit This bill makes the current income tax credit for educational opportunity inapplicable to tax years beginning on or after January 1, 2022, and creates a new simplified tax credit for student loan repayment applicable to tax years beginning on or after January 1,